A structured clinical protocol for trauma

 Begin your protocol

-Week one of the Four-Month EMDR Protocol starts.
+Week one of the Six-Month Nervous System Recovery Protocol starts.
 The work begins.

 Get Started